 Update:In the midst of Heartworm treatment Button is doing amazing, her vet bills are paid off and she's adopted. © Chantelle Dione Photography

 Backstory: Came into care pregnant and given the name Filly.
 She gave birth to a small litter of puppies, who were all given names of horse breeds.

 Challenges: After stepping in to be a surrogate mom for Button, Filly developed mastitis (can be common in dogs, particularly those who may not have had the immune strength to fight off any infection).
 Mastitis progressed to a point where she needed a mastectomy.
 In recovery of surgery Filly then caught a case of bronchitis.
 In treatment of her coughing x-rays show that a bullet from a pellet gun was lodged in her chest cavity.

-Success: All her puppies are healthy, strong and ready for adoption.
+Success: All her puppies are healthy, strong and have been adopted.
 Filly is healing well from surgery and on medication for bronchitis.

 Vet Bills: $1,200 [Raised to date: 100% of all funds needed]